osg-htc/user-school-2018/docs/materials/day4/part1-ex4-singularity.md

 The job will look for a machine on the OSG that has singularity installed, On a matched machine, the creates the singularity container with the image `/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow:latest` and executes the program `tf_matmul.py`.

-Once the finished, you will see the output file `tf_matmul.output`.
+Once the job finished, you will see the output file `tf_matmul.output`.

 What container images are available on the OSG?
 ------